Mrs. Thomas’s Web Page

 Mrs. Thomas’s Bio

-This is my fifth year at JFK and I am so happy to be teaching here since I have been a part of Catholic Education most of my life.
+This is my eighth year at JFK and I am so happy to be teaching here since I have been a part of Catholic Education most of my life.
 I attended Bishop Garrigan Schools from K – 12.
 I then received my Bachelor’s degree from the University of Northern Iowa in Elementary education and Middle level education with certification in language arts, literature, and math.
-In my spare time, I enjoy reading and spending time with family especially my husband and son; as well as spending time with friends.
+In my spare time, I enjoy reading and spending time with family especially my husband, son, and daughter; as well as spending time with friends.